jnsamuelsen/Organizing-Medical-Data-with-SQL/README.md

 Data Source: https://archive.ics.uci.edu/dataset/878/cirrhosis+patient+survival+prediction+dataset-1

 # The Database Design
-The RDBMS PostgreSQL is used to implement and query the data into a database.
+The RDBMS PostgreSQL was used to implement and query the data into a database.
 The database of the liver cirrhosis comprises 3 different tables.
 A Patient information table, a Histology table, and a chemical composition table.
 Here, the structure and relationships of the database is overviewed: